LindaLinsefors/eonT6/README.md

 Jut download eonT6.html and open it with your favourite browser.

 ## Some cind of manual
 You can enter ether numbers or equations as "Number of T6" and "Extra".
-If your your "Extra" is less then 0 or more than 3, this little program will re calculate the number of dices according to Eon rules.
+If your your "Extra" is less then 0 or more than 3, this program will re calculate the number of dices according to Eon rules.
 As an example, if you enter:

-Number of T6 | 3+2
+Number of T6: | 3+2
 --- | ---
-**Extra** | **-1**
+**Extra:** | **-1**

 This will be recalculated: